samboy/CaulixtlaFonts/MiscFonts/Kilroy/README.md

 The ones to use are:

+* KilroyC: This has both a tiny web version and a small desktop version.
+  While KilroyA supports more languages and has more symbols, I prefer the italic “f” in KilroyC.
-* KilroyA: This is the one to use on the desktop.
+* KilroyA: This is the one to use if more languages are needed than the ones KilroyC supports.
 It’s the usual regular/bold/italic/boldItalic for legacy word processor compatibility.
 This is only in TTF format.
-* Kilroy8: This is the one to use on the web.
-This is Kilroy8 subsetted to only have ASCII and a few extra characters (smart quotes, Spanish) in order to minimize its size.
-The main web formats (notably woff2, and CSS with those WOFF2 fonts embedded) are supported, as well as some obsolete formats (WOFF and EOT).
-TTF files are also included.
-* KilroyB: This is the one to use on the web if one needs more languages supported besides English and Spanish; this has full CP-1252 (Western Europe) support as well as Esperanto support.

 Note that the .sfd files are used by FontForge, an open source font editor application.